jacone626/tech-blog/README.md

 ![view of login page with sign up link at top as well](public/images/login-page.png)

-After you login, you will be taken back to the homepage with blog post.
-If you click on a blog post, you can see the comment history or add a comment yourself.
+After you login, you will be taken back to the homepage with all of the blog posts.
+If you click on a specific blog post, you can see the comment history or add a comment yourself.

 ![blog post with text box to add a comment and recent comments below](public/images/comment-history.png)